k0sproject/k0sctl/README.md

 * `apply`: Runs during `k0sctl apply`
     - `before`: Runs after configuration and host validation, right before configuring k0s on the host
-    - `after`: Runs before disconnecting from the hosts after a successful apply operation
+    - `after`: Runs before disconnecting from the host after a successful apply operation
 * `backup`: Runs during `k0s backup`
     - `before`: Runs before k0sctl runs the `k0s backup` command
-    - `after`: Runs before disconnecting from the hosts after successfully taking a backup
+    - `after`: Runs before disconnecting from the host after successfully taking a backup
 * `reset`: Runs during `k0sctl reset`
     - `before`: Runs after gathering information about the cluster, right before starting to remove the k0s installation.
-    - `after`: Runs before disconnecting from the hosts after a successful reset operation
+    - `after`: Runs before disconnecting from the host after a successful reset operation

 ##### `spec.hosts[*].os` &lt;string&gt; (optional) (default: ``)

 Override OS distribution auto-detection.
 By default `k0sctl` detects the OS by reading `/etc/os-release` or `/usr/lib/os-release` files.
 In case your system is based on e.g. Debian but the OS release info has something else configured you can override `k0sctl` to use Debian based functionality for the node with:

 ```yaml
   - role: worker
     os: debian